Recruitment Privacy Notice

 Alterledger is a small practice so you will exposed to every area of business from the start.
-You will have regular contact with clients on the phone, email and zoom.
+You will have regular contact with clients on the phone, email and video.

 We have a modern, spacious and airy office in Glasgow with good transport links by bus, subway and train.